 3. Takes initiative

 A happy home means both parents take initiative, whether running the household or caring for the kids.
-One of the best qualities of a father is the inclination to take initiative—to “just do it” because it needs to get done.
+One of the best qualities of a good father is the inclination to take initiative—to “just do it” because it needs to get done.

 Because no one likes to nag a fellow parent to spend more time with the kids, or to do his part at home.
 These activities are second-nature to a good dad who decides to take them on himself, without hesitation or grudge.